mkristian/rails-resty-gwt/README.md

 the code points which plugs in all these classes into the application are:

-* __src/main/java/com/example/client/managed/MyappPlaceHistoryMapper.java__ which gets the history tokenizer for the new resource
+* __src/main/java/com/example/client/managed/MyAppPlaceHistoryMapper.java__ which gets the history tokenizer registered for the new resource
-* __src/main/java/com/example/client/managed/ActivityFactory.java__ which is parametrizied gin-factory. this allows the UserActivity to be managed by GIN
+* __src/main/java/com/example/client/managed/ActivityFactory.java__ which is a parametrizied gin-factory. this allows the UserActivity to be managed by GIN
-* __src/main/java/com/example/client/managed/MyappModule.java__ gets a provider to make the UsersRestService a singleton and adds the UserActivity to the ActivityFactory
+* __src/main/java/com/example/client/managed/MyAppModule.java__ gets a provider to make the UsersRestService a singleton and adds the UserActivity to the ActivityFactory

 all other GIN bindings are done via annotations.

-before running the application you need to migrate the database
+before running the application you need to migrate the database so the new table is in place

 `rmvn rake db:migrate`

+## start the gwt development shell ##

 and start the GWT development shell

 `rmvn gwt:run`

 now the application has the usual rails specific views (for our users):

 * `http://localhost:8888/users` the collection
 * `http://localhost:8888/users/new` to create a new user